Analysis | A central part of the DeSantis praise carries a big asterisk

 But that bit of data isn’t exactly what it seems.

 Last month, the Wall Street Journal reported on some of those new Floridians, finding various immigrants who quickly became emigrants.
-It pointed to data from the state’s Office of Economic and Demographic Research to suggest that the population-growth story didn’t hold up — to argue, as the headline stated, that “Homebuyers Are Heading to Florida During Covid, but Nearly as Many Are Moving Out.”
+It pointed to data from the state’s Office of Economic and Demographic Research to suggest the population-growth story didn’t hold up — to argue, as the headline stated, that “Homebuyers Are Heading to Florida During Covid, but Nearly as Many Are Moving Out.”

 “Between April 2019 and April 2020, the state’s population increased by 1.83%, or 387,479 people,” the Journal reported.
 “Between April 2020 and April 2021, however, the population is expected to grow by 1.38%, or 297,851 people.”